lhervier/oauth2-dom-auth-server/README.md

 You will have to login with a user with the [AppManager] role.

 Registering an application will add a user in the nab.
-The application secret is its http password (in reality, it is 'username:http_password' base64 encoded).
+The application secret is its http password.
 Don't forget to save this value.
 We won't be able to extract it again.

 # The OAuth2 and OpenID endpoints